Visiting Monte Albán (Zapotec Ruins) in Oaxaca City

 Make sure you wear a sun hat, sunglasses, and breathable clothing that covers your shoulders when visiting Monte Alban.

 Apart from a few trees, the Monte Albán archaeological complex is wide open and in full sun all day.
-It is easy to overheat quickly so pack and drink plenty of water.
-You will be exposed for around 2–3 hours and the Mexican sun does not play jokes.
+It’s easy to overheat quickly, and you’ll want to be sure you pack and drink plenty of water.
+You will be exposed for around 2–3 hours, and the Mexican sun is strong.

-So pack the essentials, including your reusable water bottle, and store it all in a cute day backpack.
+Pack the essentials, including your reusable water bottle, and store them in a day backpack.

 Monte Albán Tours